-We extend Theorem 1 by showing that graphs with bounded Euler genus have bounded queuenumber.
+We extend Theorem 1 by showing that graphs with bounded Euler genus have bounded queue-number.

-Theorem 2.
+THEOREM 2.
 Every graph with Euler genus g has queue-number at most O(g).

 The best upper bound that we obtain for the queue-number of graphs with Euler genus g is 4g + 49.

 We generalise further to show the following:

-Theorem 3.
+THEOREM 3.
 Every proper minor-closed class of graphs has bounded queue-number.

 These results are obtained through the introduction of a new tool, layered partitions, that have applications well beyond queue layouts.
 Loosely speaking, a layered partition of a graph G consists of a partition $\mathcal{P}$ of V(G) along with a layering of G, such that each part in $\mathcal{P}$ has a bounded number of vertices in each layer (called the layered width), and the quotient graph $G/\mathcal{P}$ has certain desirable properties, typically bounded treewidth.
 Layered partitions are the key tool for proving the above theorems.
-Subsequent to the initial release of this paper, layered partitions and the results in this paper have been used to solve other problems [15, 26, 43].
-For example, our results for layered partitions were used by Dujmović et al. [43] to prove that planar graphs have bounded nonrepetitive chromatic number, thus solving a well-known open problem of Alon, Grytczuk, Hałuszczak, and Riordan [5].
-As above, this result generalises for any proper minor-closed class.
+Subsequent to the initial release of this article, layered partitions and the results in this article have been used to solve the following well-known problems: